uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 pnpm lint
 pnpm lint:fix
 pnpm package:build
+pnpm test:package
 pnpm test:cypress
 ```

 Biome handles code formatting, linting, and import sorting. `pnpm format:check` only checks formatting.
 Generated builds and the lockfile are excluded.
 CSS specificity and `!important` rules are disabled because calendar modifiers and demo overrides intentionally use the cascade; browser fallback declarations are kept.

 Tailwind stays on stable 3.4 to preserve browser compatibility.
 TypeScript 6 is used while declaration tooling still depends on its compiler API; Cypress 15 matches the supported peer range of `cypress-axe`.
 These are development dependencies and are not included in the published calendar.
 Deployments that build from source need the same Node/pnpm versions as CI.

+Package builds use Vite/Rolldown with Oxc compression and final Terser minification, targeting ES2015 with Terser's Safari 10 workaround.
+ESM annotations are preserved for consumer tree shaking; CSS imports are marked as side effects.
+Declarations for both entry points are generated together.
+CSS uses Tailwind 3, Autoprefixer and cssnano.
+The standalone `package/dist/package.zip` is intentionally included in the npm package so it can be downloaded through a CDN.

+`pnpm test:package` builds and packs the actual distribution in an OS temporary directory.
+It checks package contents, ESM/CommonJS/browser-global/AMD exports, ES2015 syntax, raw JS size budgets, consumer tree shaking (including CSS retention), and every example against the packed TypeScript declarations in bundler and NodeNext resolution modes.
+It requires `tar` and cleans up its temporary files.
+Size budgets live in `tests/package/package.test.mjs`; review any increase before changing them.
+Syntax checks do not replace testing on the oldest supported browsers.

 ## Performance checks